 Further information is available from the Chester County Department of Emergency Services.

 Househould Hazardous Waste Collection

 The Chester County Solid Waste Authority conducts collection programs for household hazardous waste products.
-The dates and locations of collections for 2015 are listed in this event schedule (PDF format).
+The dates and locations of collections for this year are listed in this event schedule (PDF format).